tytydraco/yessleep/out/I_am_the_only_surviving_crew_member_of_a_giant_cargo_ship_Please_learn_from_my_experiences_.md

 Taking a hand to the top of the door I put my foot onto the sloped floor.
 What a terrible design choice this was.
 Ducking into it I used one hand to grab seats on the way down to the control panel, the other hand tightly gripping my trusty voltmeter.
 Each step into the maw of it my movement became more and more fluid, whilst my anxiety in turn grew worse and worse.
-This was a very percarious situation and we were two people that could make a mistake.
+For even if Joshua was the best I could find for this responsibility, I still didn't trust him fully.

 As I came closer to the lifeboats control panel, I could see more and more ocean through the tiny, enforced windows above it.
 The waves were scattered across the ocean, like an ill commanded army their power was laughable.
 Given proper coordination they would be capable of much greater feats than putting us of balance.
 I sat myself in the captain’s chair of the small tin.

 “Joshua you there?”
 I spoke with more nervousness that I thought I would.
 I wasn’t afraid of falling into the water.
-I was afraid the boat would fall into the water.
+I was afraid that the boat would.
 Sure, I could get back on the ship.
 But the boat.
 Our only safety would be lost forever.
-An unthinkable consequence, that must be avoided at all costs.
+An unthinkable consequence, that would put everyone at risk.
+Not just me.

 “Yes, I’m here.
 Holding the release pin.
 You are clear.”

 I popped the control panel.
 I looked for the wire that connected to the release button.
 It was in a cluster of wires that went to the door.
 This system had plenty of redundancy.
 Which was good, and unexpected honestly.
 Looks like my nightmare was unsubstantiated.
 But not checking the signal now would be silly.
 I placed my voltmeter on my lap and removed only one of the measuring clamps.
 Slowly I extended my hand and put the clamp to just one of the release wires.
 Once in place I retracted my hand and went for the next clamp on the device.
-Shaking and moving slowly, filled with nervousness as the moment of truth came closer.
+Shaking and moving slowly, filled with nervousness as the defining moment came closer.
 Reaching forward I put the other clamp on the same wire, completing the circuit.